chivalry/filemaker.vim/README.md

 Combining [FileMaker](http://www.filemaker.com) with [Vim](http://www.vim.org) may seem like an odd coupling, but I use both every day, and have been getting more and more atuned to the "Vim" way of doing things.
 Years ago, when I was using [TextMate](https://macromates.com) I wrote a [bundle](https://code.google.com/p/filemaker-textmate-bundle/) for it that made for easier FileMaker calculation editing in TextMate.
 This project has the same goal for Vim.

 The filemaker.vim plugin provides syntax highlighting and snippet support for FileMaker calculations to be edited in Vim.
-It detects the filetype for the extensions `.filemaker`, `.fmcalc`, `.fm` and `.fmfn` and also recognizes FileMaker calcs that have been opened using the [QuickCursor](https://github.com/jessegrosjean/quickcursor) app on OS X.
+It detects the filetype for the extensions `.filemaker`, `.fmcalc`, `.calc`, `.fm` and `.fmfn` and also recognizes FileMaker calcs that have been opened using the [QuickCursor](https://github.com/jessegrosjean/quickcursor) app on OS X.

 Why Vim
 -------